Social Studies

 The Social Studies Department offers a curriculum that challenges students to make informed, reasoned, and value-based decisions.
 Pupils are encouraged to become responsible citizens of our culturally diverse, democratic society and knowledgeable participants in an interdependent world.
 Learning experiences are active, requiring students to create, role-play, simulate, debate, and present multimedia research projects.
 The Social Studies curriculum requires students to study United States history, world history, and to select from AP offerings or from a variety of electives in their senior year.

-Grade 10 - Yearlong course
+United States History - Grade 10 - Yearlong course

 This course is a survey of U.S. history emphasizing the major social, political, economic, intellectual, and international developments from Reconstruction to the present.
 Drawing on a wide variety of primary and secondary sources, classroom activities include lecture, discussion, cooperative groupwork, games, simulations, debates, and individual research projects.